LeoooLagOS/dotfiles/10_Languages/C/_C.md

 C's design philosophy is minimalist and provides you with maximum power and flexibility.
 It assumes you know what you're doing and gives you the tools to interact with the computer at a very low level, without safety nets.

 ## 📜 History & Creator
 C was developed at Bell Labs by **Dennis Ritchie** between 1972 and 1973.
-It was created for a very practical purpose: to write the **[[Unix operating system]]**.
+It was created for a very practical purpose: to write the **[[Unix]] [[_Operating Systems|OS]]**.
 C was a successor to the B language and was designed to be a portable, efficient, and low-level language that was still easy for humans to use.
 Its influence is immense, and its syntax has inspired countless other languages, including C++, C#, [[_Java|Java]], and [[_Python|Python]].
 ## 🔑 Key Details
 - **Execution:**